nyan222/roman_empire_zoomcamp/README.md

         table_id,
         if_exists='replace',  # Specify resolution policy if table name already exists )
 ```

 I've got problems to save python df to BQ with partitioning and clustering, but i need it
-I need partitioning by year, it's obvious, and clustering by word_count, if i need 5 shortest articles to print for example
+I need partitioning by year, it's obvious, and clustering by word_count, if i need 5 shortest articles to print for example^ so I do it.

 #### Python block `DATA EXPORTER`, name `roman_sent_to_bq`
 ```python